 Types of Executive Chairs

-While there aren’t actually multiple subtypes of office chairs, they do come in quite several varieties.
+While there aren’t actual multiple subtypes of office chairs, they come in several varieties.
 For instance, executive chairs come in “big and tall” and petite sizes like regular office chairs.
-However, executive chairs are mostly defined by a robust set of features.
+However, executive chairs are defined mainly by a robust set of features.

 The overwhelming majority of executive chairs have the following features in common: